 Other trustees shall serve for a period of four years, but may be re-elected or re- appointed for one further term of four years, after which at least one year must elapse before they can stand for further election, unless elected or appointed as an Officer (Article 33).

-The Local Groups Co-ordinator and the Meetings Secretary shall attend meetings of Council but shall not have voting rights.

 Other people may be invited to attend specific Council meetings as needed, but shall not have voting rights (Article 37).

 Election of Trustees